 - Prepare the flour in a large bowl.
 Pour the water slowly to the bowl with flour and stir with a chop sticker.
 Stop adding water when there is no more extra dry flour.
 Set aside to cool down.

-- Knead the dough for another 5 minutes and then shape it a long log around 2 inches in diameter.
+- Shape the dough into a long circle and then shape into a 2 long logs around 2 inches in diameter.

-- Scatter some flour on your operating board and cut the log to 12 small equal portions.
+- Scatter some flour on your operating board and cut one of the flour log to 8 small equal portions.
 Flat the portion and roll out to thin wrappers around 15cm in diameter.

 - Beat the egg in a small bowl.
 Heat up ½ tablespoon cooking oil in pan and stir-fry the egg.
 Cut the eggs into small pieces.